grip-on-software/monetdb-import/Scripts/Database_structure.md

         is working on this work item.
 This is NULL if no team could be obtained for this work item version.
     -   **updated_by** - VARCHAR(100) - reference to
+        tfs_developer.display_name or project_developer.display_name: The
-        tfs_developer.display_name: The developer that made a change in this version of the work item.
+        developer that made a change in this version of the work item.
 This is NULL if this information is not provided by the API.
     -   **labels** - INT: The number of labels that the work item currently has.
 This is NULL if the number of labels could not be obtained for this work item.